 LVGH prides itself on offering a strong sense of community.
-Our classes are perfect for anyone who might not be comfortable in a large group institutional setting or prefers more individualized attention.
-Small-group instruction allows tutors to best accommodate the needs of their students.
-That means you might find classes going through today’s newspaper headlines, practicing filling out applications, or in the Computer Lab looking for directions to the grocery store.
+Our small classes are perfect for adults who might not be comfortable in a large group setting or prefers more individualized attention.
+Small-group instruction allows our tutors to best accommodate the needs of their students.
+That means you might find classes going through today’s newspaper headlines, practicing filling out job applications, or in the Computer Lab looking for directions to the grocery store.
 Students benefit from learning not only from their tutors, but from each other.
 To take a virtual tour of our Hartford Literacy Center, click here!

 Have a question about our classes?
 Contact our Program Development Director, Mark Briggs at (860) 233-3853 Ext.
 14 or email@example.com.

-Classes are small, generally four to six students placed according to their reading and/or language skills.
-Taught by trained volunteer tutors, all groups follow a standard curriculum, which incorporates English literacy along with life skills.
+Classes are small – typically 4-6 students – placed according to their reading and/or language skill level, as determined by assessments given upon intake.
+Taught by trained volunteer tutors, all classes follow a standard, nationally-recognized curriculum, which incorporates English literacy along with life skills and is designed for adult students.
 Students and teachers each receive copies of the standard textbook.